dezhouc2/Machine-Learning-from-A-Z/Part 8 Deep Learning/Artificial Neural Network/notes.md

        - labelencoder only binary 0 or 1

        - onehotencoder contains multiple categorics

+     - compile ANN step: the step that denotes all kinds of the parameters before training model such as setting up loss function, optimizer, metrics

    Fitness: Artificial Netrual Network can be used for both regression and classification problems.